 - You need to send fewer emails.
 You’re sending the right people the right content too frequently.
 Some people see good results when they send an email a week, some people need to stick to one email a month.
 Some people can get away with sending an email every day.
 It all depends on what your audience wants and how much they like your content.

 - You need to segment your list.
 The problem may be a mixture of the three reasons above.
 Using website visitor identification to collect more data on your subscribers will allow you to use audience segmentation to see who responds best to what type of content and when.
 For example, some people may love your newsletter while others only want to receive notifications about sales.
 You can use demographic segmentation and other methods so that everyone can get what they want.

 Email Engagement Metrics Make Optimization Easy

 You can impact all six of the essential email engagement metrics above.
 And by keeping track of your performance in each area, you’ll be able to see what you’re doing right and where you need to improve.

-Link to B2C Email Marketing Best Practices to Increase Revenue
+B2C Email Marketing Best Practices to Increase Revenue